3:00 – 3.05 PM

 Implementing Interdisciplinary Clinical Workflows in Modern Myopia Management, Max Aricochi, M.Sc., Eye Centre Kettenbrücke, Austria, the European Academy of Optometry and Optics.

-Optical balancing early in life is independent of baseline refractive error.
+Early-life emmetropisation is independent of subsequent refractive error development.
 Dr. Sotiris Plainis, MSc, PhD, Laboratory of Optics and Vision, School of Medicine, University of Crete, Heraklion, Greece; Honorary Research Fellow at the University of Manchester, UK

 Choroidal thickness and myopia.
 Dr. Matteo Baldi MD, PhD Department of Neuroscience, Rehabilitation, Ophthalmology, Genetics, and Maternal and Child Health, University of Genoa, Italy.